 The Eye Practice optometrists are experts in keratoconus diagnosis and treatment and are centrally located in Sydney CBD.
 We have been managing keratoconus patients for 30 years, so we know quite a bit about this important topic.

 1. Monitoring keratoconus progression accurately

 This is critical in making the correct choices going forward.
 Any corneal surgical intervention is never without risk.
 Seeing an experienced keratoconus optometrist (rather than a surgeon) is always preferable as they are less likely to go straight to a surgical treatment option.
 Surgery is the end-of-the-line treatment for keratoconus, but it is essential to exhaust less-invasive treatment options first, before jumping straight to an irreversible surgical procedure.

-Your specialist optometrist will not refer you for surgery when less invasive treatments can achieve the same results.
+Your expert optometrist will not refer you for surgery when less invasive treatments can achieve the same results.

 Neither will your optometrist hold you back from surgery when it IS indicated.
 Glasses and contact lenses are required in most cases of keratoconus irrespective of surgical intervention.
 In other words, even if you have a corneal graft, you will still need glasses or contact lenses afterwards so there is no reason for your optometrist not to refer you for surgical intervention at the appropriate time.

 Sometimes the best treatment is NO treatment.
 If there is no progression and vision is adequate, there is often no reason to do anything.

 2. Glasses for keratoconus

 The main goal of keratoconus management and treatment is to maximise vision.
 If vision is reasonable and is not deteriorating, then further treatment is not meaningful.
 Prescribing glasses for keratoconus is very difficult, especially for the inexperienced practitioner.
 In fact it is assumed and documented in many inappropriately-conducted studies that keratoconus causes a short-sighted prescription.